mixed media« Previous Entries

 “Oh well, maybe she still needs more time… guess I’ll jus’ hang around here for a while.”

 …well, just a twist of waxed paper actually.
 The leaf-shaped cookie dough was laid gently over twisted pieces of waxed paper.
 After the cookies baked and cooled the waxed paper was removed, so they’re a little more interesting than flat cookies.
-The Sugar Cookies recipe is the same as used for Culture Cookies.
-Browse down to the end of the article, then go back and read the article while you’re munching on the cookies you bake.
+The Sugar Cookies recipe is the same as used for Culture Cookies, at the end of that article, which you can go back and read while you’re munching on the cookies you bake!« Previous Entries